 Our Audit Committee currently consists of Maria Fardis, Ph.D., John T. Greene and Douglas A. Treco, Ph.D., and subject to and following the election of directors at the 2024 Annual General Meeting, the size of the Audit Committee will increase to four (4) members and Maria Fardis, Ph.D., John T. Greene and Douglas A. Treco, Ph.D. will continue serving as a member of our Audit Committee and Sandesh Mahatme, LL.M. will join the Audit Committee.
 Edward Fleming, Jr., M.D., served on our Audit Committee through June 2023.
 Our Board of Directors has determined that each member and prospective member of our Audit Committee is independent under the Nasdaq listing standards and Rule 10A-3(b)(1) of the Exchange Act.
 The chair of our Audit Committee is Mr. Greene, and if Mr. Greene is re-elected to the Board of Directors at the 2024 Annual General Meeting, Mr. Greene will continue serving as the chair of our Audit Committee.
 Our Board of Directors has determined that Mr. Greene is an "Audit Committee financial expert" within the meaning of SEC regulations.
-Our Board of Directors has also determined that each member and prospective member of our Audit Committee can read and understand fundamental financial statements in accordance with applicable requirements.
+Our Board of Directors has also determined that each member and prospective member of our Audit Committee member's and prospective member and prospective member of our Audit Committee theory are also determined that each member and prospective member of our Audit Committee financial statements in accordance with applicable requirements.
 In arriving at these determinations, the Board of Directors has examined each Audit Committee member's and prospective member's scope of experience and the nature of such individual's employment in the corporate finance sector.
 The Audit Committee held five formal meetings during 2023.